 - to preserve the personal allowance where income for one spouse/civil partner exceeds £100,000

-- where Child Benefit is claimed to reduce the income of the higher earning spouse/partner to mitigate the High Income Child Benefit Charge.
+- if Child Benefit is claimed, to reduce the income of the higher earning spouse/partner to mitigate the High Income Child Benefit Charge.

 As a reminder, your ISA investment for the year of up to £20,000 can be held in cash, or investments, or a mixture of the two.